sourcelabs-nl/kotlin/README.md

-# kotlin-java
+# Kotlin - Java

 Simple project showing some of the features Kotlin offers to Java developers.
-Where applicable, this will be accompanied by some Java code showing the difference in syntax and possibilities.
+Where applicable, this will be accompanied by some Java code showing the difference in syntax and functionality between both languages.

+This is intented to be a unidirectional comparison; I will focus on features in Kotlin and if possible map them to Java - not the other way around.

 # Topics covered